|

 Toxicity of Carolina Jasmine Plants

-Carolina Jessamine is a very toxic plant!
+Carolina Jessamine is a very poisonous plant!

 All parts of the plant can contain toxic alkaloids.

-Eating just one flower has reportedly been lethal to children.
 Apparently children think the flowers are honeysuckle, and suck on the blossoms.

-The plant can also cause skin allergies in some people and it is possible that the plant toxins can be absorbed through the skin, especially if there are cuts.
+The plant can also cause skin allergies in some people and it is possible that the plant toxin

 Carolina Jasmine Gelsemium sempervirens